Incremental Class Learning using Variational Autoencoders with Similarity Learning: Methodology

 \subsubsection{Contrastive Loss}

-Contrastive loss finds optimal features by using pairs of positive and negative non-matching pairs of images.
-The function is given as:
+Contrastive loss finds optimal features by using positive and negative non-matching pairs of images.
+The function is given as follows:

-where $Y$ represents the label 0 or 1 and is 0 if the input pair are from the same class and 1 otherwise. $d(\tilde{y}_i, \tilde{y}_j)$ represents the Euclidean distance between the output feature representations of the network for the pair of images.
-The loss function differs from triplet loss in that it tries to minimize the distance between positive pairs and maximize negative pairs in separate steps.
+where $Y_{(a,b)}$ represents the label 0 or 1 and is 0 if the input image pair $(a,b)$ are from the same class and 1 otherwise.
+P is the set of all image pairs. $N_{P}$ is the number of image pairs in the P set. $d(\tilde{a}, \tilde{b})$ represents the Euclidean distance between the output feature representations of the network for the pair of images $(a,b)$.
+The loss function differs from Triplet loss in that it tries to minimize the distance between positive pairs and maximize negative pairs in separate steps.